jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ???- question "How to validate savepointing?"
     Savepoints are manually triggered snapshots of the job state, which can be used to upgrade a job or to perform manual recovery.
     To trigger a savepoint we need to set a value into `savepointTriggerNonce` in the FlinkDeployment descriptor and then apply the changes.
-    Get the location of the save pint and then add to the yaml `initialSavepointPath` to redeploy the applicationL: it will reload its state from the savepoint.
+    Get the location of the save point and then add to the yaml `initialSavepointPath` to redeploy the applicationL: it will reload its state from the savepoint.
 There is a custom resource definition ([FlinkStateSnapshotSpec](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-main/docs/custom-resource/reference/#flinkstatesnapshotspec)) to trigger savepoints.

 ### Application deployment